cagov/engaged.ca.gov/site/en/about_we-need-your-voice.md

 With this initiative, the state intends to:

 * empower Californians to have honest, respectful discussions on important topics,
-* let them be heard by government, and
+* let them be heard by their government, and
 * make better policy.

 **Engaged California** focuses on meaningful conversations with the people of our state.
 We use the latest technology to include everyone.
 We value accountability, transparency, ethics, and facts.